ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

 ## Example of Unwanted Complexity in op-deployer
 - Each `op-deployer` releases currently bundles standard version TOML files from the superchain-registry.
 These files contain the addresses corresponding to each L1 smart contract release.
 Developers must [manually sync](https://github.com/ethereum-optimism/optimism/blob/bc9b6cd588588c9c4167c926a1782c658e5df921/op-chain-ops/Makefile#L50-L52) the TOML files before cutting a new release.
 Since these release addresses are tightly coupled to op-deployer, they need to be injected into OPCM.
 Without this injection, OPCM is unaware of the implementation addresses of any L1 smart contract releases.
 A system in which OPCM is 'release aware' simplifies the logic within op-deployer.
 In this setup, op-deployer would maintain a list of OPCM addresses and manage interactions with each address on a case-by-case basis.

-## Authentication (Optional)

-Authentication was not originally implemented in OPCM because it solely supported deployments, with the rationale being that there was no immediate need to restrict access to the deploy function.
-However, with the introduction of upgrade functionality, it’s essential to establish a robust authentication mechanism within OPCM.
-We now need to determine appropriate access controls and define roles for authorized users who will be permitted to perform upgrades.
-We can choose to implement this now to prepare for future use in OPCM upgrade features, or we may decide to postpone it until a later stage.

 # Alternatives Considered